 Clean the vegetable scraps well (you don't want dirt in the broth) and cut into one or two inch pieces before storing in the freezer.

-what not to put in vegetable broth
+what not to put in the broth

 Vegetables from the Brassica family such as collards, kale, bok choy, broccoli, cauliflower, brussel sprouts, turnips, etc. They will overpower the broth and leave a bitter taste.

 Squashes, potatoes, and sweet potatoes are all a bit too starchy and leave the broth looking cloudy.